SurbhiAgrawal9/interview-prepration-practice/Frontend Interview Theory/Javascript/call,apply&bind.md

 In JavaScript, call, apply, and bind are methods used to manipulate the execution context and parameters of functions.
 They are often used to change the value of this within a function or to pass arguments to a function in a flexible way.
 Let's define each of them and provide real-world examples:

+## Note:- In JavaScript, the term "context" typically refers to the value of the "this" keyword within a particular function or code block.

 call:

 call is a method that allows you to invoke a function with a specified this value and a list of arguments passed individually.